The Script: 2008–2010: The Script

-On 4 October, The Script performed "Before the Worst" at half-time of the 2009 NRL Grand Final in Sydney, Australia, in their first visit to the country.
+On 4 October, the Script performed "Before the Worst" at half-time of the 2009 NRL Grand Final in Sydney, Australia, in their first visit to the country.

 On 9 November the Script received an award at the World Music Awards for Best-Selling Irish Act of 2008 and on 19 February 2010, they won Best Live Performance at the Meteor Ireland Music Awards.

 The band played at the Cheerios Childline concert, headlined by Enrique Iglesias and Anastacia, on the opening night of Dublin's The O2 in 2008.
 The Script supported Take That at their concert at Croke Park on 13 June 2009.
 On 27 July, the band supported U2 on their third concert at Croke Park.
 On 17, 18 and 21 July 2009, the Script opened for Paul McCartney at the first concerts at New York's Citi Field.

 The band's popularity reached the attention of other artists.
 In March 2008, the band announced they planned to write a track for Leona Lewis's second album, Echo, but in 2010, Sheehan revealed that they had "missed the mark" on the album's release date and that they submitted their song too late.
 While Sheehan believed Lewis's record company loved their song, he said, he felt "they thought it was a little dark for her".

 The band's bonus track and B-side "Live Like We're Dying" was re-recorded by American Idol 2009 winner Kris Allen as the first single from his self-titled album.

 A remixed version of the band's single "The Man Who Can't Be Moved" was featured during the Victoria's Secret Fashion Show 2009.

 On 16 April 2010, their first US single "Breakeven" was certified Platinum by the Recording Industry Association of America, selling over one million copies in the US; the song peaked at No. 12 on the Billboard Hot 100 in the spring of 2010.
 The band performed a headline tour in the United States that kicked off in San Diego on 11 October 2010 at the House of Blues and ended on 7 November 2010 at the House of Blues in Boston, Massachusetts.
-On 21 May 2010, they appeared live on NBC's Today Show as part of the show's outdoor Toyota Concert Series.